 Students gain knowledge of the needs of various ages and learn how to supervise young children.
 Students learn how to determine socially acceptable behavior and handle negative behaviors as well as the signs of child abuse and neglect.
 Furthermore, students become familiar with age appropriate curriculum planning and implementation, explore the value of play in the preschool setting and become involved in daily activities by extending play.

 Students plan, implement, and direct weekly thematic based units.
 Students also work on bulletin boards, children’s portfolios and end of the year preschool evaluations, and take an active role in guiding freshmen in exploratory.

 Students explore the field of early childhood education through understanding the traits of a quality child care program.
 They become aware of the characteristics that make up a competent child care professional and learn what is required to operate a child care center effectively.
 Furthermore, students learn how to set up an appropriate environment for children to learn and understand and implement health and safety practices.
-Emphasis is placed on organizing and implementing an early learning program and starting their Junior/Senior Project.
+Juniors also participate in yoga certification.

 In the Senior year, students put into practice their early education and care competencies by overseeing the preschool program.
 Seniors, while supervised by their instructors, manage the daily activities of the preschoolers.
 If eligible, students participate in cooperative education programs in early childhood centers in the community.
 When students are eligible, they are able to work towards the Early Education and Care Infant/Toddler Teacher certification.